jatolentino/Django-CRM/README.md

     -->
     :
     ```
-    Test: create two users and configure one to is_organizer, the other to is_agent (name this user as agent to be distringuishable).<br>
+    Test: create two users and configure one to is_organizer, the other to be `is_agent` (name this user as agent to be distringuishable).<br>
-    Now login with the agent user and verify that there is no agent tab in the right side
+    Now procees to login with the agent user and verify that there is no agent tab in the right side of navbar.

-- Restrict agents to hardcorde the url `http://127.0.0.1:8000/agents`, create the crm/templates/mixins.py to restrict to login and restrict see other agents if is not a organizer
+- Restrict agents to hardcorde the url `http://127.0.0.1:8000/agents`, create the agents/templates/mixins.py to restrict to login and restrict see other agents if is not a organizer

     ```python
     from django.contrib.auth.mixins import AccessMixin
     from django.shortcuts import redirect

-    class OrganizerAndLoginRequiredMixin(AccessMixin);
+    class OrganizerAndLoginRequiredMixin(AccessMixin):
         """Verifiy that the current user is authenticated and is an organizer""" def dispatch(self, request, *args, **kwargs):
             if not request.user.is_authenticated or not request.user.is_organizer: